stephwon/MicroKG_Node_Alignment/README.md

 Example case using both `name` and `id`
 ![name_and_id](image/nonalign_node_example2.png)

 [NCBI link](https://www.ncbi.nlm.nih.gov/gene/67459097 ) to that curie, courtesy of David Koslicki.
-It seems like the full name of the gene might be `A39M_RS0122745 phosphoenolpyruvate carboxykinase (GTP)` not just `A39M_RS0122745` which is gene symbol(?)
+It seems like the full name of the gene might be `A39M_RS0122745 phosphoenolpyruvate carboxykinase (GTP)` not just `A39M_RS0122745` gene symbol(?)